My education: a little background

 About Cody Gough

-Cody Gough is a podcast and digital media executive and award-winning producer.
-Among his accomplishments, most notably he spent more than a decade on-air at Chicago's WGN Radio, and later produced and hosted more than 1,000 episodes of Discovery's award-winning educational podcast, Curiosity Daily.
-Cody is a podcast professional specializing in audio programming and production.
-What sets him apart is that he's a terrestrial radio professional AND a digital native with a social media marketing background.
-This means he's able to combine the radio industry's 100+ years of learnings with digital content expertise to make superior podcasting strategies and content.
-As an established radio veteran, Cody spent more than a decade producing and hosting shows on Chicago's prestigious 720 WGN Radio.
-There, he helped launch the WGN Plus podcast network, where he hosted their first and only dedicated video game podcast, Game/Life Balance U.S. In addition to his broadcast experience, Cody has written for various outlets, including Curiosity.com, the GonnaGeek Network, and HuffPost.
+Cody Gough is a podcast consultant and award-winning producer.
+He created, produced, hosted, and edited more than 1,000 episodes of Discovery's Curiosity Daily podcast, which received numerous industry awards during his tenure As an established radio veteran, Cody spent more than a decade producing and hosting shows on Chicago's prestigious 720 WGN Radio.
+There, he helped launch the WGN Plus podcast network, where he hosted their first and only dedicated video game podcast, Game/Life Balance U.S. He has also led podcast strategy development for notable brands including NerdWallet, Tektronix, and the GonnaGeek Network.
+Cody is currently available for consulting work via Quantum Podcasts.
+In addition to his audio industry experience, Cody has written for various outlets, including Curiosity.com and HuffPost.
 He's also a graduate of several improv programs in Chicago (including the Second City Conservatory) and has written and performed for a variety of theater, film, and web productions, as well as industrial/commercial videos.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.